Glazzes/react-native-zoom-toolkit/docs/docs/components/resumablezoom.md

 Worklet callback triggered when the component has been panned beyond the boundaries defined by its enclosing container, receives as an argument how much the component has been panned beyond such boundaries.

-For the `X` axis you will get negative values from left and positive values from the right, for the `Y` axis positive values going up and negative values going down.
+For the `X` axis you will get negative values from the left and positive values from the right, for the `Y` axis positive values going up and negative values going down.

 ### onPanEnd
 | Type | Default | Additional Info |
 |------|---------|-----------------|
 | `(e: PanGestureEvent) => void` | `undefined` | see [pan gesture event data](https://docs.swmansion.com/react-native-gesture-handler/docs/gestures/pan-gesture#event-data) |

-Callback triggered as soon as the user lifts their finger off the screen, receives a pan gesture event as its only argument.
+Callback triggered as soon as the user lifts their finger off the screen.

 ### onPinchStart
 | Type | Default | Additional Info |